 Research

-The Mindfulness and Impulse Control Research Group (MIC) is a cooperative effort that includes a dozen students, ranging from advanced doctoral students to second year undergraduates.
+Our research group is a cooperative effort that includes up to a dozen students, ranging from advanced doctoral students to second year undergraduates.
 Group activities include data collection, group manuscripts and presentations using secondary data sources, journal club, and guest speakers.
-Dr. Miller also conducts research supervision in the context of MIC.
-At one point, MIC was known at the Impulse Control Disorders Lab (ICDL) and then the Impulse Control and Mindful Awareness (ICMA) Research Group .
+Dr. Miller also conducts research supervision within this group.

 MIC 2019-2020